• Skip to primary navigation

 (Check out my 2017-18 business goals in this post)

-But I still like wiping the slate clean at the beginning of the year and looking at the year gone by and seeing what I achieved creatively and what more I want to be doing in the year ahead.
+However, I still like to wipe the slate clean at the beginning of the year, look at the year gone by, and consider what I achieved creatively and what I might like to do more of in the upcoming year.

 I wanted to challenge myself to create more, to learn more, to attend more events, travel, connect with people, and read.
 The guiding philosophy of my life is to Read, Write, and Travel.
 And so my creative goals at the beginning of the year reflected that desire.